angelocatalani/neural-network-compression/README.md

 ### Abstract

-Neural Network are both computationally intensive and memory intensive, making them difficult to deploy on embedded systems with limited hardware resources.
+Neural networks are both computationally and memory intensive.
+This is why it is difficult to deploy then on embedded systems with limited hardware resources.

 The aim of this project is to compress a neural network with pruning and quantization without accuracy degradation.

 The experiments are executed on the [MNIST classification problem](https://en.wikipedia.org/wiki/MNIST_database), with the following neural networks: `LeNet300-100` and `LeNet5`.